Symmetry Invest A/S Annual Letter 2021

 Another factor that influenced Q4 2021 negatively was a low sportsbook margin.
 It is important to remember that this fluctuates from quarter to quarter but is stable around 9% over time.

-Investment case: Naked Wines (NWINF)
+Investment case: Naked Wines (OTCMKTS:NWINF)

 Naked Wines has a business model that is a win-win for both Angels (wine-drinkers) and the suppliers (wine-growers).
 Most wine-drinkers just want some good “value-for-money” wine and the ability to buy it in a nice interactive interface where they can communicate with each other and the producers.
 The producers do not want to spend time on marketing, distribution and administration.
 They want to concentrate on making the wine and communicate with the customers.